Ear Drainage: Types, Causes and Treatment

 • OTC decongestants like pseudoephedrine (Sudafed) can also treat ear drainage due to congestion caused by pressure changes.

-• Pain relievers like ibuprofen and acetaminophen can also temporarily treat ear pain.
+• Pain relievers like ibuprofen and acetaminophen can also provide temporary relief from ear pain.
 However, do not use over-the-counter medications for more than three days.
 If the pain persists, contact an online doctor for an accurate diagnosis and a well-tailored prescription.

 Protect your ear health!
 Get expert advice on how to manage and prevent ear discharge effectively.